jrosen48/utk-homepage/content/post/2020-11-20-kituwa-nc/index.md

 - [On Trails](https://www.simonandschuster.com/books/On-Trails/Robert-Moor/9781476739236)
 - [Mountains of the Heart](https://www.amazon.com/Mountains-Heart-Natural-History-Appalachians/dp/1938486889)

 Each educated me.
-All three focus on the region in which I know find myself; one noted that many of the Cherokee people who lived here for centuries consider a place south of the Great Smoky Mountains National Park, [Kituwa](https://en.wikipedia.org/wiki/Kituwa), to be their ancestral homeland.
+All three focus on the region in which I know find myself; one, *On Trails*, noted that many of the Cherokee people who lived here for centuries consider a place south of the Great Smoky Mountains National Park, [Kituwa](https://en.wikipedia.org/wiki/Kituwa), to be their ancestral homeland.
 This fact struck me like one hundred before couldn't.

 If you look at a map of the region closely, the location alone _seems_ special: